ALASdoo/alasdoo_com/content/jobs/frontend.md

 We thrive in a positive environment where everybody’s heard and understood, people are polite and assertive, and tackle challenges head-on, having fun along the way.

-Driven by these, we are looking for You - a reliable and talented JavaScript Frontend Developer to join our development department.
+Driven by these, we are looking for You - a reliable and talented Frontend Developer to join our development department.

 ---